OPENDAP/sql_handler/README.md

 [Open Database Connectivity (ODBC)](https://en.wikipedia.org/wiki/Open_Database_Connectivity) to access various DBMS systems.
 Drivers will need to be installed on the Hyrax host system.

-- [unixODBC](http://www.unixodbc.org) - This open source ODBC driver is available:
+**[unixODBC](http://www.unixodbc.org)** - This open source ODBC driver is available:
   - As a source distribution (utilizes gnu autotools to build)
   - In the `yum` inventory for **CentOS-6** and  **CentOS-7** and
   - In the `homebrew` inventory for **OSX**

-Some DBMS producers provide their own ODBC drivers. _See below._
+Some DBMS producers provide their own ODBC drivers. _See the DBMS sections below._

 ## Installing DBMS software on your server.